vs1ng/vs1ng/README.md

 ### Hi there
 ## I'm a Java , Python and Bash Developer .
-- I work with Java-Selenium based xxs scripts , Python/Bash CLI scripts Java AWT/Swing/Selenium applications.
+- I work with Python GUI , Bash and Java CLI programs !
 - I keep my insignificant projects in public repo's